Master in Advanced Metallic Materials and Engineering

 - Thermodynamic computation and analysis of phase diagrams of multicomponent systems;

 - Modern equipment and techniques for investigation of structure and properties of metallic alloys.

-2. Scientific work under the supervision of senior staff of master school includes theoretical and experimental investigations, publication of the results in scientific journals, presentations and speeches at conferences for young scientists and at scientific and research seminars.
+2. Scientific work under the supervision of a senior staff of master school includes theoretical and experimental investigations, publication of the results in scientific journals, presentations, and speeches at conferences for young scientists and at scientific and research seminars.
 Main directions of scientific researches include:

 - advanced aluminum alloys;